Sudo-BryanH/Volleyball-Game/README.md

 - As a user, I want to see which enemies are potential attackers

 ### Phase 2 user stories

-- As a user, I should be able to save my teams to be used later on.
 - As a user, I should be able to save my current match.
   - This includes the score, rotations of the teams, teams, players, turn numbers etc.
 - As a user, I should be able to retrieve and continue playing saved matches.